SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 ### Code specific

 * There is no written standard on formatting and coding guidelines yet so the current requirement is to make your code look and feel like the rest of the repository and respect the styling decisions taken therein (for example brace position).
 Clang formatting has been included in the GitHub Actions and should help with this.
-* All changes to the firmware have to be tested to make sure they work as expected and don't break any existing functionality before submitting as ready to merge.
+* All changes to the firmware have to be tested on a best effort basis to make sure they work as expected and don't break any existing functionality before submitting as ready to merge.
 This does not apply to Draft Pull requests.
 * All changes need to be compatible with all available hardware variants, this currently includes OLED and 7-Segment.
+* All changes need to be compatible with the currently official toolchain as described in the [Readme](README.md).
+* If a CI system has been established the acceptance of the CI system is also a requirement (comprising probably of compilation and (unit) testing)

 ### Application specific